 Everyone is welcome at Cast with every performance open for all people to access.
 We do have special performances adapted to suit some people's specific needs.
 If you'd prefer to attend those, you're more than welcome, but we want to say that we aim for a gold standard in accessibility so that everyone can enjoy the theatre together.

 All Cast's performance spaces are wheelchair and lift accessible.
 Boxes A, B and D are wheelchair accessible, but Boxes C, E and F have steps to access them.
 Row I is the only row which is wheelchair accessible.
 After that it’s a step per row down towards the stage (1 step to Row H, 2 steps row G etc).
-In the Main and Second spaces' there is an infrared show relay installed for customers with hearing aid's, the box office can also provide headsets to amplify the sound level.
+In the Main and Second spaces' there is an infrared show relay installed for customers with hearing aids, the box office can also provide headsets to amplify the sound level.
+Please note that unfortunately at the moment this service is currently unavailable - please chat with a member of the Front of House team about alternative options.
 In addition there is a full induction loop installed in the Main Space.
 Late comers booths are available on the ground floor of the Main space for those who arrive late, and also can be used by customers who may otherwise find it hard to be in close proximity of others.